 Many of Bart’s adventures have centered on his love for flying, something he incorporates in disciplining men in his role at Ransomed Heart.
 He has set aside many of his other interests but still loves golf, bird hunting, and shooting sporting clays.
 Bart also loves building all kinds of things—a house, workshop, aircraft hangar, or the airplane in it.
 But the building that turns his crank the most is building the Kingdom into the hearts of people.

-Morgan Snyder has served alongside John Eldredge since before the inception of Ransomed Heart Ministries almost two decades ago.
-Originally developing and directing the retreats and conferences, Morgan now serves as a Speaker, Teacher and Director of Strategy.
+Morgan Snyder has served alongside John Eldredge since before the inception of Ransomed Heart almost two decades ago.
+Originally developing and directing the retreats and conferences, Morgan now serves as a speaker, teacher, and Director of Strategy.

-He is married to an extraordinary woman, Cherie, and finds great joy in adventuring with his eleven year old son Joshua and his eight year old daughter Abigail.
-Morgan lives in Colorado Springs, Colorado and when he’s not with his family or on mission, he is most often found on expeditions in the mountains of Colorado.
+He is married to an extraordinary woman, Cherie, and finds great joy in adventuring with his 13-year-old son, Joshua, and his 10-year-old daughter, Abigail.
+When he’s not with his family or on mission, he is most often found on expeditions in the mountains of Colorado.

 John Eldredge, Board Chair